 Because not all situations can be predicted during the budget process, an amendment process is necessary to keep current.
 The Adopted Budget can be amended during the year by presenting an ordinance to Council for approval after a public hearing, on both First and Second Reading.
-In general, budget amendments, or supplemental budgets, are used for one-time items such as grants for specific projects that are received during the year.
-Unless critical to service delivery in the current year, amendments that create on-going costs are discouraged, with the preference being deferral of these type of items to the annual budget process, to be prioritized among all requests, rather than presented as a single issue.
+In general, budget amendments, or supplemental budgets, are done for one-time items such as grants for specific projects that are received during the year.
+Unless critical to service delivery in the current year, amendments that create on-going costs are discouraged, with the preference to defer these type of items to the budget process, to be prioritized among all requests, rather than as a single issue.